In the past, enterprise digitalization and operational data analysis often relied on structured data: tables, databases, logs.

 This creates an awkward reality: SaaS products are misaligned with enterprise needs.

-SaaS vendors typically hope to use a standardized set of operational methodologies and software tools to help enterprises complete AI-driven upgrades in production and operations.
-But they face various non-standardized and difficult-to-change enterprise management practices.
+SaaS vendors typically hope to use a set of standardized operational methodologies and software tools to help enterprises complete AI-driven upgrades in production and operations.
+But what they face are various non-standardized and difficult-to-change enterprise management practices.

 How AI Changes This Situation